ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

    }

-* Use open braces rather than excessive indention, e.g. for distinguishing constructor code from constructor initializer lists
+Use open braces rather than excessive indention, e.g. for distinguishing constructor code from constructor initializer lists

-OK:
+This is OK:

 .. code-block:: c++